Basic Concepts

 use dataflow_rs::Engine;

-let engine = Engine::new(workflows, custom_functions);
+let engine = Engine::new(rules, custom_functions);

 // Process messages (uses pre-compiled logic)